gdiet/backup/README.md

 Why mount read-only?
 This can be handy if for example you want to look up files in your backups while making sure that you cannot accidentally add, change or delete files in the backup.

+### Read Basic File System Statistics

+The `stats` utility allows you to read basic file system statistics.
+Like the other utilities, it accepts the optional `repo=<target directory>` parameter.

 ### Configure Memory Settings

 The DedupFS utilities use the default Java 11 memory settings.
 You can change these by editing the utility scripts.
 Let's start with some rules of thumb: